 Fetishsexuality – an Authentic Sexual Identity: The Empowering and Healing Potential Within Our Most Taboo Desires

-This paper will begin to lay an insightful, preliminarily researched foundation for expanding the definitions of sexual identity to include an orientation I presently call Fetishsexuality.
-Fetishsexuality, also called Kink, can generally be described in broad terms as an inherent desire for consensual, consciously engaged, sexual dominance and submission and/or BDSM—bondage, discipline, sadism, and masochism—although overall, Kink has a much grander sweep of potential alternative sexual practices, desires, and inclinations (Fetlife, 2013).
+This paper will begin to lay a preliminarily researched foundation for expanding the current designations of sexual identity (straight, bi, gay or lesbian) to include an orientation I call Fetishsexuality.
+A Fetishsexual, by my definition, is a person driven to orgasm or other deep erotic state through their innate, inherent, life-long desire for a particular range of Kink, Fetish, dominance, submission, sadism, masochism or other alternative erotic expressions.
+Overall, Fetish or Kink has a much grander sweep of potential alternative sexual practices, desires, and inclinations than listed above (Fetlife, 2013).

 Authentic Sexuality Overview